Vindulamj/IntersectionZoo-Docs/docs/source/intersectionzoo_architecture.rst

 Each intersection is then used to define traffic scenarios by further assigning representative atmospheric temperature and humidity values based on the season.
 Further scenario variations can be achieved by changing the eco-driving adoption level (0%-100%).

-The factors we consider and data sources we use for modeling each factor is given in the following table.
+The factors considered and data sources used for modeling each factor is given in the following table.

 .. list-table:: Eco-driving factors, data sources, and notes
-   :widths: 20 40 40
+   :widths: 15 30 65
    :header-rows: 1

    * - Factor